Builderb0y/BigGlobe/List of features.md

 	* If you get lost in one, try to find any corridor that goes upwards.
 Up always takes you out.
 * Well: Decorational, usually has water inside.
 * Windmill: Has a villager inside.
+* Abandoned cities (new in V4.9.0): Large city-like structures that are mostly empty and, well, abandoned.
+* Obelisks (new in V4.11.0): rare, massive pillars of deepslate.
+Hollow, with some clouds and aura on the inside.

 ### Nether